-Accreditation statement: Nova Southeastern University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award bachelor's, master's, educational specialist, and doctoral degrees.
+Accreditation Statement: Nova Southeastern University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award bachelor's, master's, educational specialist, and doctoral degrees.
 The University is chartered by the State of Florida.

-The Ph.D.
-Program in Clinical Psychology is accredited by the Commission on accreditation of the American Psychological Association.
-The Psy.D.
-Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The College of Psychology has two APA accredited doctoral internship programs, the South Florida Consortium Internship Program and the Psychology Services Center internship program.
+The College of Psychology's Doctor of Philosophy (Ph.D.) program in clinical psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The College of Psychology's Doctor of Psychology (Psy.D.) program in clinical psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The College of Psychology's Doctor of Psychology (Psy.D.) program in school psychology is accredited by the Commission on Accreditation of the American Psychological Association.
+The College of Psychology has two APA accredited doctoral internship programs: the South Florida Consortium Internship Program and the Psychology Services Center Internship Program.